 Missouri United Methodist Archives

-Located in Smiley Memorial Library at Central Methodist University, the Missouri United Methodist Archives houses the collection of historical materials concerning Methodism in Missouri.
-This includes Minutes of the Annual Conferences, Disciplines, hymnals dating back into the 18th century, and books on Methodist history.
+Located in Smiley Memorial Library at Central Methodist University, the Missouri United Methodist Archives houses historical materials concerning Methodism in Missouri.
+Holdings include Annual Conference minutes, Disciplines, hymnals dating to the 18th century, books on Methodist history and heritage and files documenting the life of Missouri congregations and clergy.

 • Evangelical United Brethren